 Additionally, managers need to keep employee logs to record all incidents.
 The employee logs should have details about what occurred.
 Always stick to the facts.

 First, ask toxic employees on how to resolve these concerns.
-Basically, get their feedback on how to improve the situation.
+Basically, get feedback on how to improve the situation.

 Finally, act upon the development plan and keep the employee updated on progress.